ResearchComputing/Documentation/docs/compute/data-transfer.md

 ![](https://raw.githubusercontent.com/ResearchComputing/Research-Computing-User-Tutorials/master/File-Transfers/globus-image-1.png)

 Research Computing storage resources are available via multiple Globus "endpoints."
-You can connect to an RC endpoint by clicking the "endpoint" field in the Globus web interface and searching for "CU Boulder Research Computing".
+You can connect to an RC endpoint using the "endpoint" field in the Globus web interface and searching for "CU Boulder Research Computing".
 Log into the end point using your Research Computing credentials.

 You must also configure a local endpoint to transfer files to or from your local computer.
 You can easily set up a Globus endpoint by